shafkat-khondker/graph-plotter/README.md

 The three types of functions are as follows:
 1. Polynomial function in the form of y= A*(x)^B
 2. Trigometric function in the form of y=A*sin(B*x)
 3. Sawtooth function with an upward slope of 1 and downward slope of -0.5.
+Each asymmetric triangle has a width of 3 x-units.
 User can adjust amplitude A and vertical shift B

 ● A GUI allows the user to select the function to plot, to enter values of A, B and the range of x.
 PyQT was used to program the GUI.

+# Dependencies:
+pip install numpy
+pip install pyqt5

+# Run:
+Running main.py will open the GUI